-A qualifying investment entity is required to account for investments in controlled entities as well as investments in associates and joint ventures at fair value through profit or loss; the only exception would be subsidiaries that are considered an extension of the investment entity's investing activities.
+A qualifying investment entity is required to account for investments in controlled entities as well as investments in associates and joint ventures at fair value through profit or loss; the only exception would be non-investment entity subsidiaries that are considered an extension of the investment entity's investing activities.
 The consolidation exemption is mandatory for qualifying investment entities.